aluxnimm/outlookcaldavsynchronizer/README.md

 More information can be found at [https://msdn.microsoft.com/en-us/library/sa91de1e%28v=vs.110%29.aspx](https://msdn.microsoft.com/en-us/library/sa91de1e%28v=vs.110%29.aspx)

+### General Options  and SSL settings ###
+In the General Options Dialog you can change settings which are used for all synchronization profiles.
+- ** Automatically check for newer versions** set to false to disable checking for updates.
+- ** Store data in roaming folder** set to true if you need to store state and profile data in the AppData\Roaming\ directory for roaming profiles in a AD domain for example.
+When changing this option, a restart of Outlook is required.
+- ** Fix invalid settings ** Fixes invalid settings automatically, when synchronization profiles are edited.

+If you have problems with SSL/TLS and self-signed certificates, you can change the following settings at your own risk.
+The recommended way would be to add the self signed cert to the Local Computer Trusted Root Certification Authorities You can import the cert by running the MMC as Administrator.

+- **Disable Certificate Validation** set to true to disable SSL/TLS certificate validation, major security risk, use with caution!
+- **Enable Tls12** set to false to disable TLS12, not recommended
+- **Enable Ssl3** set to true to enable deprecated SSLv3, major security risk, use with caution!

 ## Trouble Shooting ##

-Options and state information is stored in the following folder:
+Options and state information is normally stored in the following folder:

     C:\Users\<Your Username>\AppData\Local\CalDavSychronizer
+If you activated Store data in roaming folder the location is changed to the following folder:

+    C:\Users\<Your Username>\AppData\Roaming\CalDavSychronizer

 There is one `options_<your outlook profile>.xml` file which stores the options for each outlook profile.
 For each sync profile there is a subfolder with state information stored in a relations.xml file after the inital sync.
 If you delete that folder, a fresh inital sync is performed.
+In the Synchronization profiles dialog a context menu is available in each profile (right click), which allows to open the cache directory and read the relations.xml file.

 Each synchronization attempt is logged in the `log.txt` file.
 There you can find information about sync duration and the amount of added, deleted or modified events.
 Errors and Exceptions are logged aswell.
 For debugging information of caldav requests there is furthermore a logfile `log_calDavAccess.txt`